RJimenezTech/workday-scheduler/README.md

 # workday-scheduler
-an interactive scheduler app or a busy workday
+an interactive scheduler app for a busy professional